sayak-sarkar/Disha/README.md

 File Description:
 =================

 bn-disha.mim: Logical implementation for the Visual Based Input System.
-This file needs a few more corrections to work with join pre-base matras and consonants in a visual way.
+This file needs a few more corrections to improve the split-vowel input sequence.

-bn-disha-dev.mim: Combination mapping based alternate implementation for the Visual Based Input System.
-This is a functionally complete implementation of the required system.

 Project Links: